Jemez Mountains: Flora

 There are over 720 plant species in the Jemez Mountain region with six community types that include, subalpine grassland, spruce-fir, mixed conifer, ponderosa pine, pinyon juniper, and juniper-grassland.
+Adding a touch of color to the landscape are wildflowers like alpine larkspur, forget-me-nots, saxifrages, and sedges.
 Ponderosa pine are found between 2100 and 2300 meters on the east side of the Jemez Mountains while mixed conifer forests are found between 2100 and 3200 meters in elevation.
 Spruce-fir forests are mostly found at the summits of mountains due to suitable climate conditions.
+Additionally, oak shrublands have emerged on certain mountain slopes and in high mountain meadows as a result of wildfires.
+The San Pedro Parks Wilderness in the northwest region, White Rock Canyon along the Rio Grande, and the desert shrublands at the extreme southwest part of the Jemez Mountains, particularly capture attention due to their distinctive plant life.

 Fauna

 The Jemez Mountains house the American elk (wapiti), the golden-mantled ground squirrel, the Gunnison's prairie dog, American beavers, black bears, and mountain lions.
 The Jemez Mountains are also home to a federally endangered species, the Jemez Mountains salamander.
 This species is mostly found in mixed-conifer forests and was listed under the Endangered Species Act in 2013.
 The Jemez Mountains salamander's habitat is in danger due to forest fires, increased tree density, the destruction of habitat, and climate change.